 Assessment Criteria Maintain health, safety and welfare of horse, self and others.
-Demonstrate competence to assess and discuss a horse's level of training in an outdoor situation on the flat and over fences.
+Demonstrate competence to assess and discuss a horse's level of training in an outdoor situation on the flat.
 Demonstrate competence to work effectively in company showing balance and harmony.
 Demonstrate competence to work with empathy, effect, feel and understanding for the horse's capacity to learn and their wellbeing.
-Demonstrate competence to use jumping equipment in a safe and logical manner.
-Be able to use the Training Scale and the scale of marks as objective measurement criteria and critically evaluate the qualities of the canter.
+Demonstrate competence to use training exercises to improve the way of going in a safe and logical manner.
+Be able to use the Training Scale and the scale of marks as objective measurement criteria.
 Demonstrate competence to discuss development and future planning.
 Show ability to use a positive self-reflection process.
 The range and scope of the section will include Assessment will be in a field, with varied terrain, in a group of up to four riders.
-A variety of jump equipment available.
 Horse may be any size, type, sex or age from four years upwards.
 Horse may be of any level of training and experience.
 Horse may be capable of work quality ranging from limited to very good.
 Horse may be of varying levels of fitness.
 Horse may be wearing schooling tack or competition tack.
 Horse may be shod/unshod/studded/not studded.
 Potential areas for discussion may include the horse's ability (current and potential), relating the horse's way of going to their conformation, the horse's level of fitness and market value.
 This list is not exhaustive.